 Cuban Studies Program Annual Reports

-Read the DRCLAS Annual Reports from 2013-2014 and 2014-2015 to learn more about Cuban Studies Program events, visiting scholars, publications, and study abroad opportunities.
+Read the DRCLAS Annual Reports to learn more about Cuba Studies Program over time.

 The following are links to a selection of publications that are the outcome of the projects supported by the Cuban Studies Program.
 Please see the DRCLAS Publications page for additional information about the DRCLAS Book Series and the DRCLAS ReVista: Harvard Review of Latin America, for book reviews and articles about Cuba.